aptech/docs/docs/CR-headermt.rst

     :param ver: the first element is the major version number of the program, the second element is the revision number.
-        Normally this argument will be the version/revision global (__??_ver) associated with the module within which header is called.
+        Normally this argument will be the version/revision global (*__??_ver*) associated with the module within which :func:`header` is called.
 This argument will be ignored if set to 0.
     :type ver: 2x1 numeric vector

     :param header: containing one or more of the following letters: